vh94/microtubule/README.md

 ```

+### Data collection

+To collect data during simulation two dataframes are used:
+ _adata_ contains the agents data, while
+ _mdata_ holds model values such as shared or summarised values for all agents

-create data-arrays for model and agent data based on symbols or functions (ie sum, mean counts, or see anlayze functions for specific functions)
+array elements can be symbols or functions (ie sum, mean counts, or see anlayze functions for specific functions)

 ```
 mdata = [mean_MT_size,sd_MT_size,:p_hyd]
 adata = [:pos, :polym, :GDP]
 ```

 By calling run! with below arguments the model progresses 200 steps and saves the simulated data to adata and mdata